There are no tickets available at this time.

 Other than that it's an average variety of chips, drinks and candy bars.
 If you want good eats I would suggest eating on University Drive before or after the game.

-Even though Texas-Pan American is known as a commuter campus everything about a UTPA game is a college experience.
-The UTPA pep band is always fun and keeps the attitude light no matter the score.
-The band is always loud but is sometimes rivalled by that of fraternities or the student section.
+Even though Texas-Rio Grande Valley is known as a commuter campus everything about a UTRGV game is a college experience.
+The UTRGV pep band is always fun and keeping the attitude light no matter the score.
+The band is always loud but are sometimes rivalled by that of fraternities or the student section.

 The video scoreboard is impressive for the size of the arena.
 Spanning nearly the entire end line on the south side, the video board offers instant replay and also serves as a scoreboard.
 Just above the video board you'll find the 1962-63 NAIA National Championship banner.
 On the left side hangs a banner recognizing the 1980-81 NIT bid and to the right hangs the retired jersey of Luke Jackson (NBA and Olympic champion).

-Near the walkway on the southwest corner and Fieldhouse wall is a plaque which pays homage to the coach of the '63 championship team as well as the father of UTPA basketball, Sam Williams.
-Above the east side bleachers is a "Welcome to the Valley" banner.
+Near the walkway on the southwest corner and Fieldhouse wall is a plaque which pays homage to the coach of the '63 championship team as well as the father of UTPA, now UTRGV basketball, Sam Williams.
+Above the eastside bleachers is a "Welcome to the Valley" banner.

 My top suggestion is to check out the University Drafthouse.
-The Drafthouse opened recently and is tailor made for events game day.
-The restaurant keeps more than 30 beers on tap, many in bottles and serves some top notch hamburgers (something you'll have to leave campus to do).
+The Drafthouse is newly opened and is tailor-made for game days.
+They will even stream UTRGV away games if there is streaming capabilities wherever the Vaqueros are traveling.
+The restaurant keeps more than 30 beers on tap, many in bottles and serves some top notch hamburgers (something you'll have leave campus to do).

-There's also a taqueria right across the street if you want to get into the traditional food in the Rio Grande Valley.
-La Mexicana won't take too much out of your wallet but the meal should be memorable.
+There's also a taqueria right across the street if you want to get into the traditional food of the Rio Grande Valley.
+La Mexicana won't take too much out of your wallet and the meal should be memorable.

-Since UTPA doesn't boast a football team, basketball is the pride and joy of the school.
+Since UTRGV doesn't boast a football team (yet), basketball is the pride and joy of the school.

-There is a very loyal group of senior citizens that often purchase season tickets that you can always find frequenting the bleachers at the Fieldhouse no matter what the state of the Broncs may be.
+There is a very loyal group of senior citizens that often purchase season tickets that you can always find frequenting the bleachers at the Field House no matter what the state of the Vaqueros may be.

-Sadly there has been some tough times that have fallen upon the Broncs and often attendance can dip below 500 fans a night.
-A factor contributing to this is the cross-country opponents that they face during conference play.
+Sadly tough times have fallen upon the Vaqueros and often attendance can dip below 500 fans a night.
+A factor contributing to this is the cross-country opponents they face during conference play.
 It might be hard for a crowd to get behind a rivalry with a team from say Bakersfield, California.
-If you attend a game against a more geographical rival, like UT-San Antonio then you are more likely to find a more healthy crowd.
+If you attend a game against a more geographical rival, like UT-San Antonio then you are likely to find a more healthy crowd.

-UTPA's Fieldhouse in Edinburg is an approximate 20 minute drive from the Rio Grande Valley's nearest airport in McAllen.
-If you fly into the other international airport, in Harlingen you can expect a 45 minute to an hour drive.
+UTRGV's Field House in Edinburg is approximately a 20 minute drive from the Rio Grande Valley's nearest airport in McAllen.
+If you fly into the other international airport in Harlingen, you can expect a 45 minute to an hour drive.

 Wheelchair access is available upon request and you'll be seated somewhere on the floor.

-The restrooms are outside of doors that non-season ticket holders enter through and lines are nonexistent.
+The restrooms are outside of the doors that non-season ticket holders enter through and lines are nonexistent.

 An adult ticket will set you back $8, or $10 for reserved which is reasonable considering you are catching NCAA Division I action.
 Parking is always free.

-The price leaves room for a decent meal before or after your evening at the Fieldhouse.
-The Rio Grande Valley has one of the lowest costs of living
+The price leaves room for a decent meal before or after your evening at the Field House.
+The Rio Grande Valley has one of the lowest costs of livings in the country so a visit to South Texas won't break the bank.

 Member Review by pwdonaldson on Mar 07, 2013